 Luyuan takes the lead in overcoming the technical problem of high temperature resistance of motors globally

 JINHUA, China, Nov.
-8, 2022 /PRNewswire/ -- "Liquid cooling has bright prospects!" -- The discussion and sharing meeting of Luyuan liquid cooling core technology was held in Jinhua, Zhejiang Province on November 1st.
+8, 2022 /PRNewswire/ -- "Liquid cooling has bright prospects!" -- The discussion and sharing meeting of Luyuan liquid cooling core technology was held in Jinhua, Zhejiang Province on November 1st, which has attracted the attention of the two-wheeled electric vehicle industry and related industries.
 Ni Jie, the president of Luyuan, delivered an open speech on the theme of "Luyuan Liquid Cooling Technology Leads the High-quality Development of the New Generation of Electric Two-wheelers."

 Presently, Luyuan has taken the lead in overcoming the technical problem of high temperature resistance of motors globally.
 Founded in 1997, Luyuan is one of the earliest electric vehicle manufacturers.
 Over the years, it has insisted on leading the development of the industry with technological innovation.
-A series of industry-first core technologies produced by Luyuan shocked the market in 2020, such as liquid-cooled motor, air-cooled controller, and SOC intelligent endurance system.
-A new liquid cooling technology covering all categories will be available soon, which is an important milestone for Luyuan in the development of liquid cooling.
+Luyuan launched the "liquid cooling power revolution" in an all-round way, and a series of industry-first core technologies produced by Luyuan shocked the market in 2020, such as liquid-cooled motor, air-cooled controller, and SOC intelligent endurance system.
+Nowadays, the new iteration results of liquid cooling technology covering all categories are available, which is an important milestone for Luyuan to achieve technological upgrading in the development of liquid cooling.

+As a technology leader in the electric vehicle industry, Luyuan is the father of the liquid-cooled motor.
+In addition, the cumulative sales volume of liquid-cooled electric vehicles has exceeded 6 million units through successful marketization.
 In September this year, Luyuan liquid-cooled motor won the Guinness World Record of "Riding for 10 Years with Zero Loss".
-At the event site, the world-renowned growth consulting firm Frost & Sullivan awarded Luyuan the double certification of "global pioneer of liquid-cooled electric motor" and "the cumulative sales volume of Luyuan liquid-cooled electric vehicle reached 6 million units" based on the research of the global two-wheeled electric vehicle market.
+At the event site, Luyuan once again received the endorsement of two top authorities.
+Frost & Sullivan ("Sullivan" for short), a world-renowned growth consulting company, awarded Luyuan the double certification of "global pioneer of liquid-cooled electric motor" and "the cumulative sales volume of Luyuan liquid-cooled electric vehicle reaches 6 million units" based on the research of the global two-wheeled electric vehicle market.

+Meanwhile, in order to affirm the core value of Luyuan's liquid cooling technology and its technical contribution to China's electric two-wheelers, the China National Light Industry Council issued a certificate of "First Prize for Scientific and Technological Progress" to its self-developed dual-chamber liquid cooling technology.

-During the speech, Luyuan announced for the first time the cutting-edge technical route of "one car, one heat source", namely liquid cooling integrated system, and three independently developed iterative results of liquid cooling technology, including liquid-cooled high-speed motor, liquid-cooled dual-chamber motor and liquid-cooled dual-chamber mid-mounted motor.
+In his speech, Ni Jie announced for the first time the next stage of Luyuan's cutting-edge technical route of "one car, one heat source", namely liquid cooling integrated system, and three independently developed iterative results of liquid cooling technology, including liquid-cooled high-speed motor, liquid-cooled dual-chamber motor and liquid-cooled dual-chamber mid-mounted motor.

+Besides, Luyuan also revealed for the first time the research and development process of many core technologies of solid cooling temperature control, including "application of graphene fast cooling technology for core components" and "upgrading battery temperature control system".

 SOURCE Luyuan